 Just off the Sunset Strip in the heart of West Hollywood

 Located in the heart of West Hollywood just steps from the Sunset Strip, one of the hippest stretches of L.A., the London West Hollywood is as central and convenient as it is quiet.
 The Strip has long been known for music clubs like the House of Blues, the Roxy, Viper Room, and Whisky A Go-Go, which is across the street, but it has gotten significantly more upscale than it was in its strip-club-and-head-shop days in the '70s and '80s.
 The A-list designer boutiques and restaurants are here to stay.
 One warning: The hotel's narrow entrance on North San Vicente Boulevard is easy to miss the first time -- it's marked only by a wrought-iron gate.

-Valet parking costs an extra $32 a day (though with full in-out privileges)
+- Valet parking cost an extra $32 a day during our stay (though with full in-out privileges)

 Beautifully appointed 750-square-foot rooms with enormous bathrooms and sumptuous beds